-Figure 7.13.13 One-dimensional 1H -NMR spectrum of ethanol.
+Figure 7.13.15 One-dimensional 1H-NMR spectrum of ethanol.
 The three groups of protons in this small molecule, $(C)H_3$, $(C)H_2$, and (O)H, all exhibit different chemical shifts relative to the protons in reference molecule, tetramethylsilane (TMS).
 The characteristic splitting of the signals arising from the methyl (1:2:1) and methylene (1:3:3:1) protons is the result of through-bond coupling between neighboring nuclei.

-Figure 7.13.14 Two-dimensional heteronuclear NMR spectroscopy.
+Figure 7.13.16 Two-dimensional heteronuclear NMR spectroscopy.
 15N-HSQC spectrum of the circadian clock protein KaiB from the cyanobacterium Synechococcus elongatus recorded on an 800-MHz spectrometer.
+HSQC, heteronuclear single quantum correlation.